-In August 2014 eye specialist Marios Dionysiou founded Aktys Ögonklinik in Malmö, one of few private eye clinics approved by “det fria vårdvalet” in Region Skåne.
-Less than a year later the clinic has ten employees who are doing everything from ögonbottenundersökning and laserbehandlingar to plastic surgery of eye lids.
+In August 2014 eye specialist Marios Dionysiou founded Aktys Ögonklinik in Malmö, one of few private eye clinics approved by the free healthcare choice (Det fria vårdvalet) in Region Skåne.
+Less than a year later the clinic has ten employees who are doing everything from fundoscopy and laser treatment to plastic surgery of eye lids.
 And now, it looks like the clinic will need even more space and employees.

-– It feels good that we exit.
+– It feels good that we exist.
 The hospitals have had a tough situation for a long time and before this, patients could be sent here and there waiting to be treated.
-As a small clinic we’ve decreased the admin and can help he patients without delay.
-Focus is on the patient and increased quality of the healthcare.
-Since we accept emergency patients it takes some pressure of both the ER and 1177.
+As a small clinic we’ve decreased the administration and can help patients without delay.
+We’re focusing on the patient and increased quality of the healthcare.
+Since we accept emergency patients it also takes some pressure of both the ER and 1177.
 For instance, we have a really good relation with the eye clinic at SUS who also got a VIP phone number to us.
-We have all equipment needed and can do a great deal of ingrepp.
-There are only a few cases that we need to refer to the hospitals.
+We have all equipment needed and can do a great deal of operations.
+There are only a few cases that we need to refer to the hospitals, says Marina Dionysiou.

 What has been the biggest challenge so far?

 – Mainly practical things that you haven’t even thought about before, like choosing phone and it-solutions.
 But then the whole process of starting up has been hard work.
 It takes a lot of time and commitment, but Marios has been wanting this for such a long time, and is really passionate about offering great care to the patients.
 That makes you work hard.
-This is not just a profession, you have to want to help people.
+This is not just a profession, you have to want to help people, says Marina Dionysiou.

 What kind of support have you received?

-– In the beginning we got support from ALMI, then from Ann-Sofie Frey and the Region Skåne short entrepreneur school program “Entreprenörskola”.
-We continue to benefit from Ann-Sofie as our business advisor now thats she’s working for Innovation Skåne and the project “Entreprenörskap Vård & Omsorg”.
+– In the beginning we got support from ALMI, then from Ann-Sofie Frey at Innovation Skåne and Region Skåne’s Entrepreneur program, we continue to see Ann-Sofie to get her input on things.
 A stabile collaboration with Region Skåne and having many patients already from the beginning, has made it easier.
 But recruiting the right people has been a challenge, says Marina Dionysiou and continues:

 Marina believes in an extended collaboration between the private and public eye care, maybe even when it comes to recruitment and staffing.